shuqike/VD-transformer/README.md

 ## Decision

-### MVP

 Given the visual encoder, we train controllers on top with reinforcement learning or other control algorithms.
 We keep the visual representations frozen and do not perform any taskspecific fine-tuning of the encoder; all motor control tasks use the same visual representations.
+This design has two main benefits.
+First, it prevents the encoder from overfitting to the setting at hand and thus preserves general visual representations for learning new tasks.
+Second, it leads to considerable memory and run time savings since there is no need to back-propagate through the encoder.

+### MVP

+We train task-specific motor control policies on top of this embedding with model-free reinforcement learning (PPO).
+PPO is a state-of-theart policy gradient method that has shown excellent performance on complex motor control tasks and successful transfer to real hardware.

 ## Adapter